 Sure enough, it rained during one of my nights in Lima.
 A bartender at one of the hostels I stayed at put a positive spin on it: we were “lucky” to be witnessing such a rare event.
 Silver linings, right?

 While my accommodations were in Miraflores, my heart belonged to Barranco, its southern neighbor.
-If Miraflores is the classy, posh older sister, Barranco is the cool, hipster younger sister.
-Now, I’m not cool or hipster, but I still loved the vibes.
+If Miraflores is the posh older sister, Barranco is the cool, hipster younger sister.
+I’m not cool or hipster, but I still loved the vibes.
 Barranco had great restaurants and museums, and walls were covered in vibrant street art.

 The presence of street art meant that a #boyfriendofinstagram had to be close by.